anzhihun/generic/README.md

 ----------
 *   Remove element in slice of any type. (available now) API: [RemoveAt](#api-slice-removeAt) [Remove](#api-slice-remove) [RemoveBy](#api-slice-removeBy)
 *   Iterate elements in slice.
 API: [Each](#api-slice-each) [ForEach](#api-slice-forEach)
-*   Sort elements in slice of any type. (available now, support int8, int16, int32, int, int64, uint8, uint16, uint32, uint, uint64, float32, float64 and struct which contains a compare function) [API](#api-slice-quicksort)
+*   Sort elements in slice of any type. (available now, support int8, int16, int32, int, int64, uint8, uint16, uint32, uint, uint64, float32, float64 and struct which contains a compare function) API: [QuickSort](#api-slice-quicksort)
 *   Find element in slice of any type.
-*

 APIs